 Shortlisted for the Student Nursing Times 2017 'Education Provider of the Year - Post-registration'

-Courses are flexible, practice-focused and run across the whole academic year (September 16 – August 17), enabling you to fit study around your work and home life commitments.
-A large majority enable you to ‘build your own qualification’, allowing you to choose modules which are relevant to your practice.
+Courses are flexible and healthcare-focused, running throughout the academic year, enabling you to fit study around your work and home life commitments.
+A large majority enable you to ‘build your own qualification’, allowing you to choose modules which are relevant to your work.

 We are passionate about ensuring you have an excellent student experience and understand you may be anxious about studying.
 You will be well supported by our experienced academics and Lecturer Practitioners, who have an excellent reputation within the sector.

 - specialist healthcare courses, which can be standalone or used towards a degree or masters.

 - BSc (Hons) Professional Practice (Undergraduate Top-Up degree)

 - BSc (Hons) Psychosocial Interventions for Psychosis (THORN Accredited)

 - Postgraduate courses - PgCertificate/PgDiploma/Masters Pathways

 - Bespoke educational study days/courses to meet your organisations needs, delivered on Trust or University premises

 You’ll find our CPD courses are extremely competitively priced.
 If you have studied with us previously e.g. undertaken your pre-registration course at UWL, you may be eligible for a discount when applying for a post-graduate course.